 According to reports, the fire damage appeared to have been concentrated in the battery compartment area, spreading into the passenger area.
 General Motors has said it is cooperating with federal officials and conducting its own investigation into the matter.
 The company would not comment when asked if the vehicles should be parked outside until the cause of the fires is determined.
 The safety agency will determine how often the fires occur and assess the safety issues involved.
 This investigation could potentially lead to a recall.

 In another fire in Virginia in July 2020, the owner of a 2019 Bolt told NHTSA that the car was driven to a townhouse development with a private parking lot.
 Twenty minutes after arriving, the neighbor rang the doorbell and reported white smoke coming from the back of the Bolt.
-Firefighters reportedly doused the car with water for an hour and left, but the fire restarted less than an hour later, the report said.
+Firefighters reportedly doused the car with water for an hour and left, but the report said the fire restarted less than an hour later.
 The NHTSA is expected to come out with a report about this investigation soon.

 Auto Product Liability Issues

-We hope NHTSA releases its report of the investigation as soon as possible so consumers who own these vehicles are not put in a dangerous situation.
+We hope NHTSA releases its investigation report as soon as possible so consumers who own these vehicles are not put in a dangerous situation.
 Based on the reports, it appears that the fires are extremely intense and have the potential to cause significant injuries and damages.

 If you or a loved one has been injured as a result of these or other auto defects, you may be able to seek compensation for the damages and losses you have suffered.
 An experienced auto defect lawyer will be able to help you better evaluate your legal rights and options.